How to calculate ROI for campaigns, agency work, and everything in between

 3) Your campaign is optimized for non-monetary conversions that will turn into one-off sales

-Here, you can still use the original ROI equation, but you need to determine both your estimated ROI per lead and your sales conversion rate.
-First, find your customer acquisition cost:
+Here, you can still use the original ROI equation, but you need to determine both your estimated ROI per customer and your sales conversion rate.
+First, calculate your lead acquisition cost and ROI per lead:

-Now, plug these numbers back into the normal ROI formula:
+And finally, plug these variables back into the regular ROI formula:

 Example: You sell MRI equipment to hospitals and purchase a booth and sponsorship at a large trade show where your goal is to generate leads.
 You spent $100,000 on the sponsorship and earned 200 leads, giving you a customer acquisition cost of $500.
 If your average purchase value is $250,000, you could expect an ROI per lead of (250,000-500), or $249,500.
 If your lead to customer conversion rate is 5 percent, then you can expect 10 of those 200 leads to become paying customers, earning you $249,925*10, or $2,495,000 in forecasted revenue.
 Since you spent $100,000, that leaves you with an ROI of .025 percent.

-For example, if you’re running a single-channel direct mail campaign targeted at people who are unfamiliar with your brand, you can feel pretty confident giving 100 percent attribution to that channel — especially if you use proper tracking methods.
+For example, if you’re running a single-channel direct mail campaign targeted at people who are unfamiliar with your brand, you can feel pretty confident assigning 100 percent attribution to that channel (especially if you use proper tracking methods).
 However, if you’re running a promotional campaign that spans direct mail, email, and Facebook ads, you’ll need to decide if you want to calculate ROI by overall campaign spend, and/or break it down by channel.

 To a large degree, this decision will depend on your resources.
-A holistic look at marketing spend in a multichannel campaign would definitely be easiest, but you’ll lose out out on important information regarding which channels performed best within the campaign.
-Breaking down the campaign by channel offers better insight, but requires more effort and resources.
+In a multichannel campaign, a big-picture view of your marketing spend is definitely the easiest to achieve, but that wider perspective means that you might miss important information about which specific channels performed best.
+Conversely, breaking down the campaign by channel offers better insight, but requires more effort and resources.

 What’s a marketer to do?
 At a minimum, calculate your ROI based on overall marketing spend.
 Doing so at least allows you to answer the question your stakeholders want answered most: Did this campaign generate revenue?
 From there, you can select an attribution model that can help you determine which channels contributed most to your ROI.

-For more tips on attribution for multichannel campaigns, check out this post on how to dissect a marketing touchpoint.
+For more tips on attribution for multichannel campaigns, read our explainer on how to analyze a marketing touchpoint.